Nomeansno: Early years as two-piece and Mama (1979–1982)

-In 1979 and at age 25, Rob Wright returned to his family's home in Victoria after studying in Calgary.
+In 1979 at age 25, Rob Wright returned to his family's home in Victoria after studying in Calgary.
 John, Rob's younger brother by eight years, played drums in the school jazz band, and the two were inspired to play punk rock after seeing D.O.A. perform at the University of Victoria.
 They began rehearsing in their parents' basement, and took the name Nomeansno from an anti-date rape slogan on a graffitied wall.
 They also briefly gigged as the rhythm section for local cover band Castle.

 Nomeansno recorded its earliest material in the months that followed on a TASCAM four-track recorder, with Rob playing electric guitar and bass, John playing keyboards and drums, and both brothers singing.
 Some of these recordings were issued as their first two self-released 7"s, the "Look, Here Come the Wormies / SS Social Service" single (a 1980 split with Mass Appeal, whose recording lineup featured both Wright Brothers), and the Betrayal, Fear, Anger, Hatred EP of 1981.

 The brothers began performing live as a bass-and-drums duo in 1981.
 John later reflected on their sound's development: